gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-less-code-more-fun.md

 <div class="webgl_bottombar">
 <h3>Can we use the setters directly?</h3>
 <p>
-For those of you familar with JavaScript you might be wondering if you can use the setters directly like this.
+For those of you familiar with JavaScript you might be wondering if you can use the setters directly like this.
 </p>
 <pre class="prettyprint">
-// At initialiation time
+// At initialization time
 var uniformSetters = webglUtils.createUniformSetters(program);

 // At draw time